Invader Zim: Figurines and toys

+Two series of collectible Invader Zim articulated figurines were produced by the company Palisades Toys and released from 2004 to 2006.
+A third series was planned, but was not made because Palisades Toys, the manufacturer, ceased operations in early 2006.
+A multitude of other collectible Invader Zim figurines were produced before the termination of Palisades Toys.

 Multiple official Plushies were made to promote the Invader Zim series.
-This includes plushies of: Zim, Germ Zim, Pustulio Zim, Piggy, Robot GIR, GIR with hot dog, GIR eating pizza, Doggie GIR, Chinese takeout GIR, GIR with Piggy, Germ GIR, GIR fuzzy car dice, GIR plush backpack, GIR eating cupcake and GIR eating ice cream.
-Plushies of Zim and GIR were released as part of the Nick '90s Jumbo Plush set that was made for crane machines.

 Funko has released many Pop!
-Vinyl figures of GIR in several variations including: GIR in his dog suit, Robot GIR, GIR with cupcake, glow in the dark GIR, Zim and GIR, Zim and GIR on the pig, and a mini GIR keychain.
+Vinyl figures of GIR in several variations.
 These are usually sold as Hot Topic exclusives.
 A Pop!
 Vinyl figure of Zim with Minimoose was released as a San Diego Comic-Con 2020 exclusive.

 In 2015, a company called Ikon Collectables released an officially licensed 9-inch tall limited edition statue of GIR on the pig.

 In 2016, Zag Toys released some officially licensed Invader Zim Original Minis and Plush Clip-Ons.

 In 2017, Vision Toys released some officially licensed laser cut 3D keychains of some Invader Zim characters.

-In 2018, Diamond Select Toys released some Vinimates figurines of Zim, Zim in his human disguise, GIR and GIR in his dog disguise.
+In 2018, Diamond Select Toys released some Vinimates figurines.
 All four of these figurines were released as Hot Topic exclusives and limited to 1,000 units each.
-Another set of Invader Zim Vinimates called Extra Doom Edition contains figurines of shadowy Zim and shadowy GIR.
-This set was released as a San Diego Comic-Con 2019 exclusive and limited to 250 units.
+Another set of Invader Zim Vinimates called Extra Doom Edition was released as a San Diego Comic-Con 2019 exclusive and limited to 250 units.

-FOCO released some Eekeez figurines of Zim and GIR in his dog suit that were exclusively available at New York Comic Con in 2018.
-FOCO also released some Eekeez figurines variants of Zim and GIR in his dog suit that were exclusively available at San Diego Comic Con in 2018.
+FOCO released some Eekeez figurines that were exclusively available at New York Comic Con in 2018.
+FOCO also released some Eekeez figurines variants that were exclusively available at San Diego Comic Con in 2018.
 An Eekeez figurine metallic variant of GIR was released as an WonderCon 2019 exclusive.
 An Eekeez figurine metallic variant of Zim was released as an Emerald City Comic Con 2019 exclusive and limited to 300 units.